RPeterson4/CS121-Work/BayesDist/BinomDist.md

 3) Trials are independent from one another and have the same probability of success ($p$)

-The Binomial Distribution can be modeled as:
+The Binomial Distribution can be modeled as probability mass function:

 <center> $X \sim Binom(n,p)$